 -- Due to the high volume of information we are requested to post, we post most items only once.
-For more frequent distribution, you can send your announcement to Felicia Phillips feliciaphillips at berkeley.net<mailto:feliciaphillips at berkeley.net> in the BHS Main Office, who will include it in the Student Daily Bulletin, if appropriate.
+For more frequent distribution, you can send your announcement to Claudia Hernandez Claudiahernandez at berkeley.net<mailto:Claudiahernandez at berkeley.net> in the BHS Main Office, who will include it in the Student Daily Bulletin, if appropriate.

 -- For student clubs, we normally post one announcement at the beginning of the school year but then ask them to post their announcements in the Student Daily Bulletin.

-On a normal school day the E-tree can send up to four or five postings.
+On a normal school day the E-tree sends up to five or six postings.
 At the beginning and end of the year it can be double that.
 We have several suggestions for managing the high volume of email:

 a.
 Delete aggressively.
 The content of each posting is clearly stated in the subject line.
 If the item is not of interest to you, delete.

 b.
 Set up a separate folder for E-tree messages.
 Opening the folder on a daily basis, you can quickly scan the postings and decide which ones you want to open and read.